dongbaoq/dongbaoq.github.io/_pages/about.md

 - Durrett, Probability (2019)
 - Fernando Q.Gouvea, p-adic Numbers, An Introduction (Third Edition) (2010)
 - Lie Group, SNU 2025 Fall Course
+- Rudin Walter, Real and Complex Analysis (2012) Chapter 1~5
+- Optimization, SNU 2022 Fall Course
+- Partial Differential Equations, SNU 2023 Spring Course

+## Milestone on my interest in mathematics and statistics.

+- At the year 2022, I had a shallow interest on mathematical optimization and deep neural networks.
+The next year 2023, I changed my interest to analysis.
+I learned basic knowledge about fourier analsys, complex analysis and real analysis by reading Stein & Shakarchi's books.
+My interest continued to 2024, and studied probability theory.
+While doing this, I found topology is quite an attractive area.
+So since 2025, I am focusing on studying topology and geometry.

+- (November, 2025) I found myself focusing on the study of algebras and number theory.
+The SNU course Lie group influenced me a lot, I am curious about the Langland's program, algebraic number theory.